Newark program will allow residents to view police cameras

 "This will result in safer neighborhoods and a stronger partnership between police and the community in safeguarding the City of Newark," Baraka said.

-The city plans to increase the number of cameras to 125, with live monitoring by Newark police officials.
+The city plans to increase the number of cameras to 125 by October, with live monitoring by Newark police officials.
+Then, another 200 will be added to the system.

 They also plan to launch a mobile version of the software.